q15928/q15928.github.io/_posts/2019-08-10-time-series-ma.md

     - R
 ---

-Nowadays time-seires data are ubiquitous, from mobile networks, IoT devices to finance markets.
+Nowadays time-series data are ubiquitous, from mobile networks, IoT devices to finance markets.
 Moving average is a simple yet fundamental method when it comes to time-series data analysis.
-For example, MA crossover is one of the strategies applied to quantatitive trading.
-Here we can find how to compute moving average using SQL, Python and R.
+For example, MA crossover is one of the strategies applied to quantitative trading.
+Here we can find how to compute moving average using Python, SQL and R.
 <!--more-->
 ![](/img/google-ma-2019-08-23.png)
 ### The Data